Updating Horizontal Tidebound

 Sami lifted an eyebrow and gestured with her axe towards the broken window of the Con-Ve.
 “We’re being attacked by gigantic insects from space.
 I just saw you take one out like a boss with a laser gun.
 I’m pretty sure I’ll believe anything.
 Now what?”

 “I’m talking to an AI in my head.”
 Jace lifted up the weapon which was sleek and light and made of some kind of silvery metal.
 He felt a sense of unreality as he looked at it.
 He recognized it, but something wasn’t complete about it.
 It was like the first form of a Pokemon or something.
-“This--this is letting me talk to her.”
+“This is letting me talk to her.”

 “AI?”